-Misconduct in examinations should be reported to the Examinations committee by the senior invigilator of the examination during which the malpractice occurred.
-The Examinations Committee will deliberate on the report.
-Thereafter, a recommendation will be made to the Dean.
+Misconduct in examinations should be reported to the SAPC by the senior invigilator of the examination during which the misconduct occurred.
+The SAPC will deliberate on the report.
+Thereafter, are commendation will be made to the Dean.

 23.14 Online Exams